 Duncan Mills – Executive Headteacher

-Deputy safeguarding lead is:
+Deputy Safeguarding Lead is:

 Louise Glover – Head of School

-Governing Board Safeguarding Representative – Debbie Andre
+Governing Board Safeguarding Representative – Anna Sketchley

 All lateness and absences are recorded by the class teachers and the Admissions Officer.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems and referrals to the Designated Child Protection Officers can be made.
 Parents and carers will always be informed of concerns around attendance at the earliest point.
 If attendance concerns continue, the school may refer to the Education Welfare Service.